Leprosy - Types, Symptoms, Causes, and Treatment

 What Is Leprosy?

-Leprosy, also called Hansen's disease, is an infectious disease that causes severe, disfiguring skin sores and nerve damage in the arms, legs, and skin areas around the body.
+Leprosy, also called Hansen's disease, is an infectious disease that causes severe, disfiguring skin sores and nerve damage in the hands, legs, and areas of the skin around the body.
 Leprosy is caused by close contact with nose and mouth droplets from an infected person.
-Leprosy has been discovered in animals in different locations across the world.
-On the American continent, armadillos are naturally infected with the bacteria that cause leprosy.
-Leprosy can spread from these infected armadillos to humans.
-The United Kingdom's red squirrel population is also known to carry leprosy, but there are no instances of transmission from these squirrels to humans.

 How Many Cases of Leprosy per Year?

-What Causes Leprosy and How It Is Spread?
+What Causes Leprosy and How Is It Spread?

 Leprosy is not caused by the following: